Dioptas/Dioptas/Documentation/calibration.rst

 ~~~~~~~~~~~

 Load the
 calibration image by clicking the "load image" button on the upper right side of the window.
-This will display the
-image.
 Now you can insert the starting values for the calibration in the menu on the right.
 The calibration procedure
 will define distance and center position of the x-ray.
 Therefore, wavelength and pixel width/height  have to be defined based on
 the experimental setup.
 Please choose the correct calibrant from the Calibrant drop-down list.
 Additionally the image
 can be rotated, or flipped in order to accommodate for different detector orientations.
 These image transformations will